zjuzhk/MCNet/README.md

 # MCNet
-Official implementation of MCNet: Rethinking the Core Ingredients for Accurate and Efficient Homography Estimation Coming soon..
+Official implementation of MCNet: Rethinking the Core Ingredients for Accurate and Efficient Homography Estimation.

+Coming soon...